 - The person/company that will operate the device

-- The application must indicate that the applicant will hire a third party to inspect the device and must include proof of liability insurance, as required by the Virginia Amusement Device Regulations.
+- If the applicant hires a third party to inspect an amusement device, it must be indicated on the application.
+The application must include proof of liability insurance, as required by the Virginia Amusement Device Regulations.

 - Unless the permit holder is the contractor licensed in Virginia for the scope of work on the permit OR the permit holder is the property owner and present for all steps of the permitting process, the party that applies for and/or picks up the permit will need to have a Permit Authorization Affidavit.

-Arlington County does not inspect amusement devices.
-The owner or renter of the device must hire a third party to inspect it.
 The owner or renter must provide proof to the County that the device has been inspected prior to issuance of the amusement device permit.
+The owner or renter of the amusement device may hire a third party to conduct the inspection.